Liying1996/ViSNP/README.md

 ## 1. **Introduction**

 Single-nucleotide polymorphism (SNP) is an important topic for most genetic association studies.
-This package can query, analyze, visualize and link SNPs with functional information (e.g., genes, regulatory elements, phenotypes).
+This package can query, analyze, visualize and link SNPs with functional information (e.g., genes, regulatory elements, phenotypes) from multiple databases (3DSNPv2, GTEx, SCREEN and GWAS catalog).

 ## 2. **Installation**